FrostDigital/fruster-scripts/readme.md

 Script to install Deis Workflow onto an existing Kubernetes Cluster on AWS.

 Run `fruster-install-deis -h` for usage and configuration options.

+## `fruster-install-nats`

+Script to install NATS onto an existing Kubernetes Cluster on AWS.

+Run `fruster-install-nats -h` for usage and configuration options.